 I won't lie to you, dear Byrdie readers—I wasn't the most remarkable kid.
 I couldn't draw, I couldn't really tell jokes, and I was never the one who succeeded in pinning the tail on the donkey.
 That being said, I was gifted with one extraordinary quality: killer eyebrows.
 Of course, when I was growing up in the '90s, thick brows weren't cool.
 In fact, most of my friends spent their Sunday afternoons plucking away until their arches were razor-thin.

 Those days, however, are long behind us, and now bold brows are back and bigger than ever.
 If you got a little overzealous with tweezing in your youth, you might find growing your brows out to be a challenge.
-With the right products on hand, however, it's possible to get them thicker naturally.
+With the right products on hand, however, it's possible.
+Below we share how to make eyebrows thicker naturally.
 We recommend giving these remedies a month of daily use to see a noticeable change.
 Since they're largely oil-based, acne-prone readers may want to scale usage back to once or twice a week.
-Keep reading to learn how to make your eyebrows thicker naturally.

 Bursting with vitamins A, B, and E, almond oil is an amazing product when it comes to stimulating hair growth.
 Try swiping a little on your brows in the mornings and evenings with a cotton ball to see its full effects.